lindahafrifa-code/Volve-field-production-analytics/README.md

 It started producing in 2008, was expected to last 3-5 years, and ran for 8.
 It shut down in 2016.

-In 2018 Equinor and partners released all of its 40,000 data files to the public , every well, every day, for the whole life of the field.
+In 2018 Equinor and partners released all of its 40,000 data files to the public , every well: every day, for the whole life of the field.

 This project takes that data from databricks and asks one question: **can you work out what happened to a field, and why, using only its production records?**